 Spending time sharing and sending documents during an online lesson will distract students online.

-You can easily maintain a more effective online class buy ensuring that you share all the class handouts and materials the students will need, before the lesson.
+You can easily maintain a more effective online class by ensuring that you share all the class handouts and materials the students will need, before the lesson.

-Allow time for students to check their emails and to prepare themselves also, for the lesson online.
+Allow time for students to check their emails and prepare themselves also, for the lesson online.

 - Here’s a decent article on ways to share documents with online students.

-A common mistake with new teachers, both online and offline, is the feeling that there should not be any silences in the lesson.
+A common mistake with new teachers, both online and offline, is the feeling that there should not be any silence in the lesson.